 Garfield returned to Hiram College after finishing his studies where he was made the professor of ancient languages.
 In 1987, he was appointed as the president of the college.
 All this while, he has developed a liking for politics, and he started studying law and in 1861, he was admitted to the bar.
 In 1858, he married Lucretia Rudolph.

 In 1859, he was elected to the Ohio Senate where he served until 1861.
 When the American war broke out in 1861, Garfield assisted in recruiting the 42nd Ohio Volunteer Infantry and went on to become Colonel.
 In 1862, he was elected to the US House of Representative.
 After the Battle of Chickamauga, Garfield was got a promotion to major general.
 Garfield was chosen as the Republican presidential nominee to vie for Presidency in 1880.

-After marrying his wife Lucretia Rudolph, who was a former classmate, they were blessed with five children (one daughter and four sons).
-Garfield was shot by Charles Julius Guiteau (a mentally disturbed man) on July 2, 1881, and later succumbed to death on September 19, 1881, and Chester A. Arthur succeeded him.
+After marrying his wife Lucretia Rudolph, who was a former classmate, they had five children (one daughter and four sons).
+Garfield was shot by Charles Julius Guiteau on July 2, 1881, and later succumbed to death on September 19, 1881.
+Chester A. Arthur succeeded him.
 The James A. Garfield monument was dedicated to him in Washington in 1887.

 James A. Garfield, 20th U.S. President

 |Birthplace||Moreland Hills, Ohio|